ZephyrVR/tempest-server/README.md

 There are a couple of options to configure Zephyr Server depending on your preference.

 #### Environment variables
-You can set the following environment variables before execution to configure the utility:
+You can set the following environment variables before execution to configure the server:

  * `NODE_ENV` - `production` or `development`
  * `PORT` - port by which to access Zephyr Server